404src/exocore/_articles/ccna-summary.md

 Day 9 video
 ## 1.5 Compare TCP to UDP
 TCP (Transmission Control Protocol)
 - TCP is connection-oriented
       - Before actually sending data to the destination host, the two hosts commmunicate to establish a connection.
-    -TCP provides reliable communication.
+- TCP provides reliable communication.
     - The destination hsot must acknowledge that it received each TCP segment.
     - If a segment isn't acknowledged, it is sent again.
 - TCP provides sequencing
     - Sequence numbers in the TCP header allow destination hosts to put segments in the correct order even if they arrive out of order.
 - TCP provides flow control
     - The destination host can tell the source host to increase/decrease the rate that data is sent.
 UDP (User Datagram Protocol)
 - UDP is not connection-oriented
   - The sending host does not establish a aconnection with the destination host before seinding data.
 The data is simply sent.